 Ecotricity is a renewable energy company supplying electricity to commercial and domestic customers (the “Services”).

-For more information about Ecotricity, please see the “About Us” section of our Website.
+For more information about Ecotricity, please see the Our story section of our website.

 How we collect your information and why